zentouro/rces-final/README.md

 ----
 #### Data Sets
-This project will use several model experiments that are part of the [Sixth phase of the Coupled Model Intercomparison Project (CMIP6)](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6).
-As these datasets can be quite large, they will be accessed through google cloud storage managed by [Pangeo](https://pangeo-data.github.io/pangeo-cmip6-cloud/)
+This project queries model experiments from the [Sixth phase of the Coupled Model Intercomparison Project (CMIP6)](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6).
+As these datasets can be quite large, they will be accessed through google cloud storage managed by [Pangeo](https://pangeo-data.github.io/pangeo-cmip6-cloud/).

 Variables of interest:
 - tasmax - max temperature (A)